god-father69/my-food-app/README.md

-A food app with a homepage and a menu page with multiple options like breakfast,dinner etc.
+A food app using react with a homepage and a menu page with multiple options like breakfast,dinner etc.
 I have use axios api to fetch the data of different food-items.

 # Getting Started with Create React App